-While the overall credit quality of our loan portfolio remains strong, we experienced slight deterioration during the first half of 2021.
-We believe further credit quality deterioration in the future is possible due to market factors impacting our customers, including an ongoing volatile agricultural commodity price environment, trade disputes among the United States and its trading partners, weather related events and uncertainties associated with changing government policies.
+The overall credit quality of our loan portfolio remains strong at September 30, 2021.
+We believe credit quality deterioration in the future is possible due to market factors impacting our customers, including an ongoing volatile agricultural commodity price environment, supply chain, labor and other challenges as the economy recovers, weather related events and uncertainties associated with changing government policies.
 In addition, concentrations within our loan portfolio can cause the level of our loan quality, nonaccrual loans, charge-offs and provisions for loan losses or loan loss reversals to vary significantly from period to period.